 - You need coverage in place immediately and don’t care about the extra cost

 - You want to be extra cautious about getting coverage.
 You don’t want to be surprised by something that comes up in your medical exam.
 For example, if you suspect something just isn’t “quite right” with your health, but you haven’t seen a doctor yet about it.
 Be careful here.
 Do not wait to see a doctor about any health condition.
 You’re risking your life if you do.
 However, some people have successfully purchased no exam policies when feeling something is “off” and were able to qualify, later finding out they had cancer or some other terminal illness.
 So it is a way to sidestep the exam.
 Again I don’t recommend this, but I’ve seen this done.

 Don’t get me wrong.
 There are some benefits to life insurance with no medical exam, such as:

 - faster approval times

 - short and simple application

 The problem is when agents sell it out of greed.
 Everyone understands insurance agents need to make a living.
 One of the best ways an agent can make:

 … is to sell no exam policies.

 Agents get paid based on how much premium you spend.
-So naturally they want to sell no exam policies.
+So naturally, some of them will want to sell no exam policies only for this reason.

 Most of the agents you’ll speak to (if you’re looking for quotes online) are jammed up on the phones all day long.
 They’re trying to make their 5 sales per day quota, and traditional sales (with exams) simply take longer.